skillz-blockchain/hackathon_poc/README.md

 The main goal of this exercise is to "reproduce" a Leboncoin built on the blockchain, where it secures the money transfer.

-I'll explain, one can indeed post an article to sell to the first offering Once someone is interested, he can place money on the blockchain, that'll be released once he confirms he received the article.

 ## Flow example

 The user flow could be similar to: